When Britt Anderson was a psychology major in college, she found herself questioning where her intellect and faith met.

 While Anderson notes that she doesn't agree with every perspective or viewpoint in the publication, she appreciates that breadth of topics and the ideas that challenge her.

 "I love that Christianity Today addresses every topic I'm thinking about sooner or later," she said.
 "CT does not shy away because it's afraid of losing readers.
-The CT team constantly keep its eyes on God, and asking how we as Christians should understand important cultural issues."
+The CT team constantly keeps its eyes on God, and asking how we as Christians should understand important cultural issues."

 Anderson knows her world is bigger because of CT.